 Even during the coldest part of the year, South East Queensland weather errs on the side of mild.
 Besides the odd shower or cold snap, winter looks a lot like summer, for the most part, and we can take on the worst of the season armed with nought but an umbrella and a fun pair of socks.
 But what we gain in temperance we lose in frivolity.
 Too often Brisbanites miss out on frosty hijinks like ice skating, tobogganing, snowball fights, and huddling ‘round a fire, which, if northern hemispheric media is to be believed, are all barrels of fun.

 Well no more.
 You may not know it, but there are a few places defying the moderate temperature of our subtropical climate, and pushing the bounds of physics to provide a bit of transeasonal fun.
 Believe it or not, there are bona fide ice skating rinks Brisbane wide, with a few up and down the coast in case you need an icy activity on your next weekend away.

-In a region where the sunscreen industry is eternally booming, why not shake things up with a day on the ice.
+In a region where the sunscreen industry is eternally booming, here's where to go ice skating in Brisbane.